nhsbsa/nhsbsa-digital-playbook/src/design/design-system.md

 tags: design
 order: 1
 ---
 As an NHS organisation, we follow the NHS Design System and Design Principals - these can be found here: [NHS Design System][nhs_designsys]

 ## Prototyping

 Prototypes should be used to test user journeys - they aren't code/pixel perfect and can be iterated quickly, or thrown away.
 A guide to setting up the NHS Prototype Kit can be found here: [Prototyping][nhs_designsys_prototype]

-Prototype code is <b>not</b> intended to be used as production code.
+Prototype code is __not__ intended to be used as production code.
 Designers make prototypes.
 Developers make applications.

 ## Production code

 When prototypes have been user tested, journeys are ready to be developed ready for production.
 A guide to setting up the NHS Frontend Toolkit can be found here: [Frontend Toolkit][nhs_designsys_prod]

 Styles, including colour pallete can be found here: [Styles][nhs_designsys_styles]